-Inadvertent and unintentional presence
+• Inadvertent and unintentional presence

-- packaging materials and transport materials for raw materials, intermediate products and final products, in particular through the use of paper waste from printed materials such as newspapers made with mineral-oil containing printing inks - improper use of machine oils or lubricants or oil-containing compressed air throughout the entire raw materials and processing chain - upstream treatment of packaging materials, process and transport materials with mineral oil products (e.g. mould oils or batching oils)
+- packaging materials and transport materials for raw materials, intermediate products and final products, in particular through the use of waste paper based on mineral-oil containing printing inks in printed materials such as newspapers - improper use of machine oils or lubricants or oil-containing compressed air throughout the entire raw materials and processing chain - upstream treatment of packaging materials, process and transport materials with mineral oil products (e.g. mould oils or batching oils)

-Targeted and necessary application of substances
+• Targeted and necessary application of substances

-- "food-grade" lubricants and technical lubricants - oils for moulds and rollers, anti-friction agents for food contact materials - white oils as food additives and processing aids - waxes and paraffins as food additives, such as anti-caking or release agents, coating agents, brighteners - waxes and paraffins as technical processing aids such as anti-foaming agents, anti-caking or release agents - food contact materials made from plastics such as plastics packaging or processing materials - adhesives, "hot melts", sealing agents - components from animal drugs - additives (carrier substances), adhesives or active agents in pesticides such as paraffin oil - anti-freezing agents
+- "food-grade" lubricants and technical lubricants - oils for moulds and rollers, anti-friction agents for food contact materials - white oils as food additives and processing aids - waxes and paraffins as food additives, such as anti-caking or release agents, coating agents, brighteners - waxes and paraffins as technical processing aids such as anti-foaming agents, anticaking or release agents - food contact materials made from plastics such as plastics packagings or processing materials - adhesives, "hot melts", sealing agents - components from animal drugs - additives (carrier substances), adhesives or active agents in pesticides such as paraffin oil - anti-freezing agents

-Substances from these applications can be detectable in food or packaging tests due to the similarity in their structure with MOSH.
-These substances cannot be analytically separated with the current commonly applied measuring methods.
-It is therefore important that further information related to their relevance and the route of entry is shared and discussed in this Toolbox.
-These substances are often used for process or food technology reasons and are difficult to replace, thus making it impossible to prevent transfer or migration.
-However, such substances should only be used in technically required amounts ("as little as possible, as much as necessary" or quantum satisl.
+Substances from these applications will be analytically detectable within the scope of food or packaging tests because their structure is similar to MOSH and they cannot be analytically separated with the currently commonly applied measuring methods.
+Therefore, they will be discussed within the scope of this Toolbox concept in general because the knowledge about their relevance and routes of entry is important.
+Often it is inevitable to use these substances for process or food technology reasons, thus making it impossible to prevent a respective transfer or migration.
+However, such substances should only be used in technically required amounts ("as little as possible, as much as necessary" or quantum satis).

-However, process analyses shall deal with all imaginable incident and improper use at the different stages.
+However, process analyses shall deal with all imaginable disasters and possible accident situations or abusive improper use at the different stages.

-- Natural occurrence and biogenic substances
+• Native occurrence and biogenic substances

-- natural waxes in vegetable food including fruits and vegetables - biogenic waxes, terpenes, n-alkanes, olefins, e.g. from vegetable raw materials, which may be a concomitant substance in vegetable oils in flavours or in pectin (from apple or citrus pomace)
+- natural waxes in vegetable food including fruits and vegetables - biogenic waxes, terpenes, n-alkanes, olefins e.g. from vegetable raw materials, which may be a concomitant substance in vegetable oils in flavours or in pectin (from apple or citrus pomace)

-Hydrocarbons, innate to natural raw materials, may also be analytically relevant MOSH analogues.
+Hydrocarbons innate to natural raw materials may also be analytically relevant "MOSH analogues".
 Thus their presence in certain vegetable-based foods (tea, herbal infusions, herbs, spices) is inevitable, even if no mineral oil based processing aids or additives are used.